Data Processing Addendum

 Controller” means an entity that, alone or jointly with others, determines the purposes for and means of Processing.
 “Controller” has the same meaning as “Business”, as that term is defined under applicable Data Protection Laws.

-Customer Personal Data” means Personal Data Processed by Invicti (i) on behalf of Customer and (ii) in connection with its provision of the Services.
+Client Personal Data” means Personal Data Processed by Invicti (i) on behalf of Client and (ii) in connection with its provision of the Invicti Solution and related Support.

-Customer Audit” means a review of the security of the Services conducted by Customer at its expense;
+Client Audit” means a review of the security of the Invicti Solution conducted by Client at its expense;

 Data Subject” means an identified or identifiable person.